Jade0904/zavolab/3D_structure/deletion_mutants/README.md

 # Methods

 In the paper, they use a small alpha-helical protein and biomolecular nuclear magnetic resonance (NMR) spectroscopy for generating a deletion mutant dataset that covers the entire amino acid sequence.
 To be specific, they use a small alpha-helical sterile alpha motif (SAM) domain.
+This original fasta file is stored under "fasta" folder.
+Here are the steps how I did my analysis.

+First, use "generate_mutants.ipynb" to generate all the possible mutant sequences from the original sequence.
+This should result in 72 single deletion mutant sequences under the "fasta" folder.

+Second, run AlphaFold2 on every mutant sequence.
+There is an example bash script at "bash_scripts/AlphaFold.sh".
+This should result in the AlphaFold prediction for every mutant under the specified folder.
+The process was run on clusters so it was submitted by batches using slurm.

+Third, run Rosetta Relax on every AlphaFold result.

 # Reference